Zero-Day Attack

 If you’re wondering how to defend against zero-day attacks and protect your business, there are several steps you can take to do so.
 Zero-day attack cybersecurity measures can include:

 Another key element in protecting against zero-day attacks is having a plan in place in case they occur.
 A rapid and carefully controlled response to a zero-day attack can help to minimize its impact in both financial and reputational terms.
-Such plans should include clear roles and reporting structures – including, of course, the reporting of any data breaches to the relevant authorities.
+Such plans should include clear roles and reporting structures – including, of course, the reporting of any data breaches to the authorities.